idptools/parrot/docs/usage/parrot-optimize.rst

 	*  ``--help`` / ``-h`` : Display a help message.
 	*  ``--batch`` / ``-b`` : Training batch size (default is 32).
 Must be a positive integer, and ideally should be in the range of 50-500.
 Powers of 2 (64, 128, 256, etc.) are optimized for slightly faster performance.
 	*  ``--epochs`` / ``-e`` : Number of epochs to train for during each iteration of optimization on each data fold (default is 200).
+	*  ``--max-iter`` : Maximum number of iterations the optimization algorithm should run for.
+Default is 75.
 	*  ``--split`` : Path to split_file for manually dividing dataset into training, validation and test sets.
 The file should contain three lines, corresponding to training, validation and test sets respectively.
 Each line should have integers separated by whitespace, with the integers specify which sequences/lines in the `datafile` (0-indexed) will belong to which dataset.
 The cross-validation folds will be divided from the training and validation data.
 	*  ``--setFractions`` : Include this flag to manually set the proportions of the data belonging to the training, validation and test sets.
 This option must be followed by three floats (representing train, validation, and test) between 0 and 1 that cumulatively sum to 1.
 	*  ``--encode`` : Include this flag to specify the numeric encoding scheme for each amino acid.
 Available options are 'onehot' (default), 'biophysics' or user-specified.
 If you wish to manually specify an encoding scheme, provide a path to a text file describing the amino acid to vector mapping.